ioBroker/ioBroker.modbus/README.md

 One can then swap bytes and/or words to analyze what potential endianness issues may exist between Modbus RTU master and slave devices.

 ## Export / Import of registers
-With export / import functionality, you can convert all register data (only of one type) to TSV (Tab separated values) file and back to easily copy data from one device to another or to edit register in Excel.
+With export / import functionality, you can convert all register data (only of one type) to a TSV (Tab separated values) file and back to easily copy data from one device to another or to edit register in Excel.

 You can share your schemas with other users in [modbus-templates](https://github.com/ioBroker/modbus-templates) or you can find some register schemas there.